 In the USA, there are no standard grading systems.
 Indeed some of thegrading awards require the hotels to pay subscriptions!
 One factor to take into account is the way that Americans actually describe their hotels.
 They call them 'Inns', 'Lodges', 'Resorts', 'Motels' and even 'Hotels'.
 'Motels' can include some of the nicest possible properties.

 We have decided to award 'v' to our hotels.
-We range from 3 Virgin 'v's' to 5.
+We range from our Value Collection to 5 Virgin 'v's'.

 Some of our featured destinations are occasionally affected by adverse weather conditions, eg. hurricanes.
 Due to their unpredictability, they are a force majeure event and we shall not be liable for any changes to your holiday arrangements, either before departure, or during the holiday, which in our judgement are necessary to protect your interest and/or safety.